-Only sure thing in Germany’s tight election: Battles ahead to forge a post-Merkel government
+Tight exit polls in Germany point to long battle over forging post-Merkel government

-The wrangling comes amid a challenging backdrop for Germany and the Europe Union, including questions of how to steer the bloc’s finances in the wake of the pandemic and coordinate the continent’s stance toward Russia and China.
+The wrangling comes amid a challenging backdrop for Germany and the European Union, including questions of how to steer the bloc’s finances after the coronavirus pandemic and coordinate the continent’s stance toward Russia and China.

-In one exit poll, by Infratest dimap/ARD, the conservative Christian Democrats and its smaller sister part were tied with the center-left Social Democrats at 25 percent of the vote each.
-A second for Forschungsgruppe Wahlen/ZDF put the Social Democrats narrowly ahead, 26 percent to 24.
+In one exit poll, by Infratest dimap/ARD, the conservative Christian Democrats and their smaller sister part were tied with the center-left Social Democrats at 25 percent of the vote each.
+A second for Forschungsgruppe Wahlen/ZDF put the Social Democrats narrowly ahead, 26 percent to 24 percent.

-Such exit polls have generally showed only small deviations from the results in recent years.
+Such exit polls have generally shown only small deviations from the results in recent years.
 But analysts warn that they could be less accurate this time because of the large number of mail-in ballots, which could account for as much as 40 percent of the vote.

 If the final results stay similar, it would be Merkel’s party’s worst performance since it was formed in 1945.
-It would also mean coalition talks may draw other parties, possibly the Greens which held about 15 percent of the vote, according to the exit polling.
+It would also mean coalition talks may draw other parties, possibly the Greens, which held about 15 percent of the vote, according to the exit polling.

-Preliminary results are expected in the early Monday morning.
+Preliminary results are expected Monday morning.

-“We cannot be satisfied with the result,” said Armin Laschet, the Christian Democrat candidate for the chancellor job, as he spoke to the crowd of party officials and journalists.
-Still, he appeared set on forming a government, saying that the party would do “everything possible” to do so.
+“We cannot be satisfied with the result,” said Armin Laschet, the Christian Democrats’ candidate for chancellor, as he spoke to the crowd of party officials and journalists.
+Still, he appeared set on forming a government, saying that the party would do “everything possible” to act.

 Supporters of the Social Democrats, meanwhile, celebrated their rise after Merkel’s 16-year hold on leadership.

 At the Social Democrats’ headquarters in Berlin, the crowd cheered as a second initial exit poll showed the party narrowly ahead.
-Taking to the stage, the chancellor candidate Olaf Scholz said that the party would wait for the final result, “and then we will get to work.”
+Taking to the stage, chancellor candidate Olaf Scholz said the party would wait for the final result, “and then we will get to work.”

 “This will be a long election night,” he said.
 “But what’s also clear is that a lot of voters cast their ballots for the Social Democrats because they want a change in government, and also because they want the next chancellor to be called Olaf Scholz.”